SEND Local Offer

 How are the setting/schools/colleges resources allocated and matched to the child’s/young person’s special educational needs?

 The school has a designated SEND budget which is used at the discretion of the Headteacher and Governors to provide quality first teaching and interventions which are tailored by need.
-The school has chosen to allocate a proportion of its SEND and own budget to employ a full time qualified SEND teacher, in addition to the SENCO, to assess, develop programs and work with groups of children and individuals.
-If a child has 1-1 support then this Teaching Assistant will become part of the extensive team of 1-1s across the school to ensure that there is continuing professional development to the benefit of meeting children's individual and wider needs.
+The school has chosen to allocate a proportion of its own budget to employ a part time qualified SEND teacher, in addition to the SENCO, to assess, develop programs and work with groups of children and individuals.
+If a child has a requirement for additional adult support as part of their plan then this Teaching Assistant will be drawn from or added to the resourcing of the phase team of staff for that child's year group.

 What support will there be for my child/young person’s overall well being?

 Bovington Primary School has a holistic approach to learning and believes that all children should have a happy and successful time at our school.
-They should be fully included in all experiences in school life.
+Physical health and emotional wellbeing are strengths of the approach that has been developed by the school to support all pupils and particularly those with social emotional and mental health and well being needs.
+All pupils are fully included in all experiences in school life.
 Children may sometimes need additional emotional support to continue making progress in their learning.
 At Bovington we have two highly trained Emotional Literacy Support Assistants (ELSA) who can support children alongside the full time dedicated SEND teacher and our non-class based Inclusion Leader/ SENCO.
 This team work very closely with parents.

 What specialist services and expertise are available to/accessed at the school/setting/college?